numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 Some first tests, e.g. in [BTH2015a]_, showed that having 300 functions is impracticable in terms of the overall running time of the benchmarking experiment.
 We then decided to exploit the organization of the ``bbob`` functions into classes to choose a subset of functions.
-More precisely the 24 original ``bbob`` functions are grouped into five function classes where each class gathers functions with similar properties, namely
+More precisely, the 24 original ``bbob`` functions are grouped into five function classes where each class gathers functions with similar properties, namely